People Can't Even Agree On When The Decade Ends

 "The reason people get confused is because we tend to think of decades as 'the 20s' or 'the 30s,' Fienberg says.
 "It's true that 'the 20s' — that is, the period 2020 to 2029 — is a decade, i.e., 10 years, but in terms of keeping track of decades from a calendrical (rather than cultural) perspective, the decades are counted as noted above."

-But Team Zero has an ally at the federal agency that helps to keep time on track.
+Team Zero has an ally at the federal agency that helps to keep time on track.
 Andrew Novick of the National Institute of Standards and Technology says he sees it as a matter of semantics — and an interesting discussion.
 Like Fienberg, he adds that his organization hasn't issued a formal opinion on the public debate.

 "It's kind of fun to talk about," Novick says.
 "It's a friendly debate because we can kind of decide what's interesting, what's important and how we want to define it."

 Novick is an electrical engineer in NIST's time and frequency division in Boulder, Colo., where he and his colleagues spend their days thinking about time intervals and the standard definition of a second.
-He says he's "been in the time business for a long time."
+He says he has "been in the time business for a long time."

 In Novick's view, the answer to the decade question comes down to clarity and simplicity.
 And anyone on Team Zero may want to use his arguments as their own.